 Consequences of V/Q mismatching

-Whether V/Q is increased or decreased will there by hypoxaemia.
-In the beginning will there be normocapnia, meaning there is only a partial respiratory failure.
+Whether V/Q is increased or decreased there will be hypoxaemia.
+In the beginning there be will normocapnia, meaning there is only a partial respiratory failure.
 A severe V/Q mismatching may eventually yield hypercapnia, meaning that the respiratory failure becomes global instead of partial.

 45. Acute and chronic alveolar hyperventilation

 47. Disorders of alveolo-capillary diffusion.
 Hepatopulmonary syndrome